Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-Italy is part of the Schengen area with many other European countries.
-This means you can enter Italy without a visa in some cases.
+Italy is part of the Schengen area, along with many other European countries, which means you can enter Italy without a visa in some cases.

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate of Italy for details about visas, currency, customs and quarantine rules.
+Contact the nearest Italian embassy or consulate for details about visas, currency, customs and quarantine rules.

 Some countries won’t let you enter unless your passport is valid for six months after you plan to leave that country.
 This can apply even if you’re just transiting or stopping over.